Chimwemwe1450/HouseApp-Front-end/README.md

 The app functions correctly in the browser but encounters CORS-related problems on Android devices cause its using a local back end .

-Commmon work around is  i created it with mockAPI cause My SQL is  causing corse issue  I created a branch for APK  Mock API so you will be able to use it
+Commmon work around is  i created it with mockAPI cause My SQL is  causing corse issue  I created a branch for APK  Mock API so you will be able to use  the APK for testing same logic as backend and my SQL use ionic cap build to build and test it you will need Node.js
+Version: v18.19.0
+npm install -g @ionic/cli
+Android studio  latest version